Vitols999/QMS-WIKI/AdvRoutes.md

 * Clicking on the circle surrounding a no-go area opens a toolbox.
 The text in the toolbox shows the proximity radius.
 Using the toolbox icons the user can
     * change the radius of the no-go area with the mouse (click icon, move mouse to new size of no-go area, old radius size is still shown, left click to confirm new size).
     * remove the proximity radius and thus the no-go area.
-    * switch the no-go area property on or off,
+    * switch the no-go area property on or off.

     These actions can also be triggered in the waypoint context menu (menu entries `Change radius`, `Toggle no-go area`, `Delete radius`).